hatfieldlibrary/dspace-angular-client/README.md

  `grunt serve`

 You can work with either a DSpace instance running on your local machine or with a remote host.
-Remember that configuring the environment is accomplished using `config/environment.js` and the `config/credentials.js` file that you created.

 ## Testing